rus-kh/m2ee-tools/doc/non-root-install.md

 At [https://github.com/httplib2/httplib2/releases](https://github.com/httplib2/httplib2/releases), get the tar.gz, and extract it in the m2ee-tools/thirdparty directory.

+## psycopg2

+At [https://pypi.org/project/psycopg2/#files](https://pypi.org/project/psycopg2/#files), get the tar.gz, and extract it in the m2ee-tools/thirdparty directory.
+Also you can find an installation manual here [https://www.psycopg.org/docs/install.html](https://www.psycopg.org/docs/install.html)

 ## Finishing up...

 After gathering all software together, and creating the application folder hierarchy, your mendix directory might look like this example: